The Kid Who Ate Lunch on the Wall: Why I'm Building Kenektic

 Why I'm Telling You All This

 I'm not sharing this for sympathy.
 I'm sharing it because if I'm going to build a platform to help people make friends, you need to understand that I'm not some socially effortless person who decided friendship-making would be a good business opportunity.
+And I'm not someone who lacked love—I had Paula, and eventually our kids.
+But friendship loneliness is its own kind of pain, and it's the one I know best.

 I'm the college student who sat alone at bars, pre-smartphone, with nothing to do but wait for his one friend to come back.